hotosm/uav-mapping-guidelines/content/pages/07-preparing-for-the-uav-mission.md

+---

-# 7. Preparing for the UAV Mission
+title: 7.
+Preparing for the UAV Mission
+weight: 8

+---

 ## Time management